legitimatefun/weather_data_collector/README.md

 3. Make directory: 'mkdir ~/collect_weather' and cd to directoru
 4. Clone files to ~/collect_weather
 5. Build virtual environment with pipenv: pipenv install --python 3.9 Pip file lists dependencies
-6. Copy collect_weather_data.service service file to your favourite systemd system folder:
+7. Copy collect_weather_data.service service file to your favourite systemd system folder:
     - /etc/systemd/system
     - /usr/lib/systemd/system
     - /lib/systemd/system
-7. Run 'sudo systemctl daemon-reload'
+8. Run 'sudo systemctl daemon-reload'
-8. Run 'sudo systemctl enable weather-data-collector.service --now
+9. Run 'sudo systemctl enable weather-data-collector.service --now
-9. You can check if it started correctly by running 'systemctl status weather-data-collector.service
+10. You can check if it started correctly by running 'systemctl status weather-data-collector.service

+*Secrets file will ask for you to input your mongo db uri and weather API key.
+No secrets are stored.